 Currently, the facility can produce up to six million gallons per day of highly purified recycled water that is very similar or better than fresh water.
 The water is injected into the Dominguez Gap Barrier (DGB) to protect groundwater reservoirs from seawater intrusion.
 This recycled water replaces the use of potable water.

-TIWRP is undergoing the AWPF Ultimate Expansion Project; this project aims to double the capacity of the AWPF which will increase the amount of water purified by the AWPF from six million gallons per day to 12 million gallons per day by the end of 2016.
+TIWRP is undergoing the AWPF Ultimate Expansion Project; this project aims to double the capacity of the AWPF, doubling the amount of water purified by the end of 2016.